rbcavanaugh/acom/readme.md

 The primary advantage of EAP scoring over maximum likelihood scoring is that an EAP estimate can obtained for any observed set of responses.
 By contrast, finite maximum likelihood estimates cannot be obtained for extreme (all “not very” or all “completely”) response strings.
 The literature suggests that the EAP procedure provides a high level of average accuracy for score estimates if the prior is correct (Embretson & Reise, 2000).
 In case of the ACOM, the distribution of score estimates for the 329-person calibration sample reported by Hula and colleagues (2015) closely approximated normality (skew  = 0.11, kurtosis = -0.14).
 For an in-depth description of the EAP procedure, see Baker & Kim (2004).

-### Prior versions

-Prior versions of the ACOM application were available through a java-based web application (the latest being 3.0.2).
-However, updates to java mean that this application does not consistently save a results file.
-The prior application thus requires using older, unstable versions of java with potential security concerns.
-Thus using the prior version of the ACOM java application is not recommended.

 ### References